Hcore-Init: Neural Network Initialization based on Graph Degeneracy: Preliminaries

-Although Xavier initialization method manages to maintain the variance of all layers equal, it assumes that the activation function is linear.
-In most of the cases of non-linear activation function that Xavier initialization is used, the hyperbolic tangent activation is employed.
-The need for taking into account the activation function for the weight initialization led to the Kaiming Initialization \cite{he2015delving}.
-According to this method, in the case that we employ \textit{ReLU} activation functions, we initialize the network weights by drawing samples from a normal distribution with zero mean: $E[W] = 0$ and variance that depends on the order of the layer: ${\sf Var}[W] = \frac{2}{n^l}$, where $l$ is the index of the $l$-th layer.
+Although Glorot initialization method manages to maintain the variance of all layers equal, it assumes that the activation function is linear.
+In most of the cases of non-linear activation function that Glorot initialization is used, the hyperbolic tangent activation is employed.
+The need for taking into account the activation function for the weight initialization led to the Kaiming He Initialization \cite{he2015delving}.
+According to this method, in the case that we employ \textit{ReLU} activation functions, we initialize the network weights by drawing samples from a normal distribution with zero mean: $E[W] = 0$ and variance that depends on the order of the layer: ${\sf Var}[W] = \frac{2}{n^l}$, where $l$ is the index of the $l$-th layer and $n$ the number of neurons in the given layer.

 One main assumption for weight initialization is that the mean of the random distribution used for initialization needs to be $0$.
 Otherwise, the calculation of the variances presented above could not be done and we won't be able to have a fixed way to initialize the variance. \\ Since in our work we want to capitalize on the $k$-hypercore decomposition to \textit{bias} those distributions we will have to face the fact that we might not be able to control the variance of the weights we initialize.
 Thankfully the fact that the initial distribution has $0$ mean will ensure that our method respects as well this condition on every layer of the neural network.\\